-Accordingly, owners of these hotels constantly push loyalty programs to be far less generous with what they make hotels give guests.
+Accordingly, owners of these hotels constantly push loyalty programs to be far less generous with what they make their hotels give to guests.
 They want the lowest cost possible, while still having their “cake” that comes with being a part of a major loyalty brand.

 Hotel Loyalty Programs Are Playing Ball Now

 Hotel loyalty programs are effectively nothing without physical hotels.
 If all the hotels in their system suddenly disappeared, that would be a problem.

 Under pressure from hotel owners griping about operating costs, inflation and labor shortages, hotel loyalty programs are doing exactly what they shouldn’t, and listening to the owners, rather than guests.

 They’re marginalizing benefits, making it harder to use points and stripping the main signature amenities of staying in a hotel, like daily housekeeping.
 You might literally get better service with a serviced apartment than a hotel these days, which is wild.